heroiclabs/nakama-docs/docs/nakama-download.md

 <a href="https://github.com/heroiclabs/nakama/releases/latest" target="_blank"><b>Download</b> &#x21A6;</a>

-Follow [this guide](#install-binary.md#install-nakama-on-windows) to install Nakama on your Linux machine.
+Follow [this guide](install-binary.md#install-nakama-on-windows) to install Nakama on your Windows machine.

 ### MacOS